coracle-social/pomade/README.md

 }
 ```

 This event MUST include `status` and `message` in its private tags.
-If a `email` is included, signers MUST validate ownership of the email if provided (see below), in the meantime returning `pending` with a helpful `message`.
+If a `email` is included, signers MUST validate ownership it (see below), in the meantime returning `pending` with a helpful `message`.
 When the email has been validated, the signer must then send another ack for the same event with `status=ok`.

-Signers MUST reject registration events that associate a second pubkey with an email already registered, since there's no way for users to easily select a pubkey when recovering via email.
-Clients SHOULD set `email_collision_policy` to `reject` the first time a user attempts to register.
-If registration fails, signers MUST return an error in the ack event.
-The client SHOULD show this error to a user and MAY re-try with `replace` as the collision policy.
-Signers MUST NOT replace sessions until the user's email has been validated.
+If a session exists with the same `email_hash` or `pubkey`, signers SHOULD create a new session rather than replacing the old one or rejecting the new one.

-The same signer MUST NOT be used multiple times for different shards of the same key.
+The same signer MUST NOT be used multiple times for multiple shards of the same key.

 ### Email Validation